-The most important thing for your child to learn about transgender people is that they're exactly the same as everyone else, except that their brain and their body parts don't match.
+The most important thing for you to get across when explaining transgender basics is that transgender people are exactly the same as everyone else, except their brain and their body parts don't match.

-You can remind them that everyone―not just transgender people―is born with traits that make them different from other people.
+You can remind them that everyone―not just transgender people―is born with a trait that makes them different from other people.
 That's a good thing!

 Here are some words you could use to make your point:

 Offer as many words of encouragement as you can here.
-Try to get your child involved in the conversation so they feel like they're part of a larger discussion about treating people fairly.
+Try to get your child involved in the conversation so they feel like they're part of a larger movement toward treating people fairly.
+Empathy at its best!